-Our net sales that were denominated in currencies other than the U.S. dollar were approximately 50% in 2010, 47% in 2009, and 50% in 2008.
+Our net sales that were denominated in currencies other than the U.S. dollar were approximately 52% in 2011, 50% in 2010, and 47% in 2009.
 Because we have such substantial international operations, we are impacted, from time to time, by international developments that affect foreign currency transactions.
-For example, the performance of the euro against the U.S. dollar, for purposes of the translation of European revenues into U.S. dollars, favorably affected our reported results during 2008, when the euro was strengthening relative to the U.S. dollar.
+For example, the performance of the euro against the U.S. dollar, for purposes of the translation of European revenues into U.S. dollars, favorably affected our reported results during 2011, when the euro was strengthening relative to the U.S. dollar.
 During the years 2009 and 2010, the dollar strengthened versus the euro, having the opposite effect on our reported results.
 The following table presents the amount (in U.S. dollars) by which the exchange rates for converting euros into U.S. dollars have affected our net sales and operating income during the past three years:

-2010 2009 2008
+2011 2010 2009

-In millions)
+(in millions)

-Net sales \$(14.4) \$(13.8) \$24.5
+Net sales \$14.6 \$(14.4) \$(13.8)

-Operating income (2.1) (1.0) 3.0
+Operating income 1.4 (2.1) (1.0)